milenyorgov/player-wallet-simulator/README.md

-﻿#Player Wallet Simulator
+# 🎮 Player Wallet Simulator

-A demo application that mimics the operations of a player wallet in online casino.
+A demo application that simulates the operations of a player wallet in an online casino.

 The application is built using **.NET 9** and includes:
 - **Console Application**
 - **Unit Tests Project** (for testing core functionalities)

----

 ## 🔧 Configuration

 The application supports **dynamic configuration** through `appsettings.json`.
-Below are the available settings:

 ```json
 "SlotGameConfig": {
   "MinBet": "Defines the minimum bet amount",